Getting Started with Blood and Plunder

 Blood & Plunder Miniatures

 You need some minis to play a miniatures game!
 Firelock Games has created a fantastic (and authentic) line of 28mm miniatures for their game.
-The Firelock Games miniature line is made of finely detailed cast metal (soon to be SioCast!) and plastic kits!
-So if you prefer metal miniatures that need no assembly or love the customization that comes with plastic, your interests are covered!
+The Firelock Games miniature line one that has seen updates over the years and includes a few different types of minis:

 Blood and plunder spanish starter box with resin sea board

 In addition to the 28mm figures, you’ll need a ship (or two) to play games at sea.
 Firelock Games makes a good selection of resin ships for the game.
 They also offer a mdf Corvette ship and the new plastic Sloop models.
-There are two sloops that are part of the upcoming 2-player starter set.
-A resin Sloop is always a great place to start!
+An 18th Century resin Sloop is always a great place to start and is the ship of choice for new players!
+It is featured in bot h the 1 and 2 player started kits.

 Spanish Infantry models with a commander and spiritual leader for Blood & Plunder